Regenerating Weymouth’s Waterside Economy

 In January 2023 Dorset Council was awarded £19.5m by Government to help regenerate Weymouth’s Waterside Economy.
 A key element of the council’s bid included ambitious regeneration plans for land at North Quay and the Peninsula.

-Since the successful bid, we have included Weymouth Bowl off St Nicholas Street into the wider Levelling Up regeneration plan and we are in the process of acquiring land at west marina, the site of the former gas works, adding a fourth prime development site to the portfolio of development sites on offer.
+Since the original bid, we have included Weymouth Bowl and land at West Marina, adding a fourth prime development site to the portfolio of development sites on offer.

 Together, these four prime sites will help unlock Weymouth’s Waterfront economy and will further strengthen the future of this popular and historic seaside town.